Initiatives Grants

 - Availability of Affordable Care: Increase the availability and affordability of care by trusted providers that reflect the diversity of our community.

-- Community Education: Collaborate on coordinated outreach and engagement to expand and reinforce prevention efforts, especially among and within historically marginalized populations
+- Community Education and Engagement: Collaborate on coordinated outreach and engagement to expand and reinforce prevention efforts, especially among and within historically marginalized populations

 - Crisis Response and Post Crisis Care: Improve patient centered, culturally-competent, and trauma-informed crisis response and post-crisis care